ArthurAtangana/SYSC3303A_Project/src/Configuration/README.md

 ```java
     int numFloors = config.getNumFloors();
 ```

-In the future, when Subsystems are run as separate programs on dedicated machines, identical config files should be supplied to each Subsystem, and each Subsystem can extract relevant data as required.
+In the future, when Subsystems are run as separate programs on dedicated machines, identical config files should be supplied to each Subsystem.Subsystem, and each Subsystem.Subsystem can extract relevant data as required.